Bobby Ross (footballer, born 1941)

 Robert Cochrane Ross (9 September 1941 – 28 May 2022) was a Scottish professional footballer who played as a midfielder.

 Early and personal life

 Ross was from Edinburgh.
 He grew up in a working-class family of miners and expected to follow in their footsteps before discovering his talent for football.
 He moved to Lincolnshire for his career where he lived until his death.

 Football career

 Beginning his career in Scotland he played for Arniston Rangers, East Fife and St Mirren before a notable six-year spell with Grimsby Town.
 He finished his career with non-league side Gainsborough Trinity.

 Death

-Ross died at Diana Princess of Wales Hospital in Grimsby on 28 May 2022.
+Ross died at Diana Princess of Wales Hospital in Grimsby, on 28 May 2022, aged 80.